 I used a couple of pretty awful meat thermometers before I found the Thermapen.
-Inevitably they’d stop working after a few uses and start telling me lies that led to both under and overcooking a few things before I learned my lesson.
+Inevitably the inferior thermometers would stop working after a few uses and start telling me lies that led to both under and overcooking a few things before I learned my lesson.

-If you want to be 100% sure of the temperature of the meat or whatever else you’re cooking, the Thermapen is an absolute must in the kitchen.
+If you want to be 100% sure of the temperature of the meat or whatever else you’re cooking, the Thermapen is an absolute must.
+Really only one is all you need.
+I’ve had my red Thermapen for 8 years now – use it every day – and it’s still going strong.
+But I now have multiple Thermoworks thermometers because I’m a little obsessed with them.

 - 2-3 second readings